francescoraves483/LTNT/README.md

 - `[Log directory names] logs_late_unidir_DL`: name of the directory, inside `test_log_dir`, where the LaTe DL (slave->master) CSV logs will be saved - this folder will be filled in on the **slave** board with the cumulative log (i.e. containing average, mininum, maximum latency, total packet loss, standard deviation, ...) and on the **master** board with the single packet latency/packet error rate till-now CSV logs
 - `[Log directory names] logs_iperf_UL`: name of the directory, inside `test_log_dir`, where the iPerf UL (master->slave) CSV logs will be saved, containing the throughput measurements - this folder will be filled in only on the **slave** board
 - `[Log directory names] logs_iperf_DL`: name of the directory, inside `test_log_dir`, where the iPerf DL (slave->master) CSV logs will be saved, containing the throughput measurements - this folder will be filled in only on the **master** board
+- `[Executable paths] exec_path_late`: path in which the LaTe executable is placed.
+Defaults to `/root`, i.e. the place where LaTe is normally saved on OpenWrt if you follow the steps reported above for the full LTNT platform. **Warning:** *In the current version, LaTe must be located inside the same directory in both the devices (master and slave) participating in the measurement session and this option affects both of them.
+This limitation is going to be solved in the near future.*
+- `[Executable paths] exec_path_iperf`: path in which iPerf is normally installed.
+Defaults to `/usr/bin`, which seems to be the most common location when installing iperf with a package manager (like `apt` or `opkg`).
+The user can find out where iperf is installed with the command `which iperf`. **Warning:** *In the current version, iPerf must be installed inside the same directory in both the devices (master and slave) participating in the measurement session and this option affects both of them.
+This limitation is going to be solved in the near future.*

 # External libraries used in this project